Skip to content

 Think of a warm-up as a gentle wake-up call for your muscles.
 Jumping into a walk without one can be a jolt to your system, especially when your back is already sensitive.
 A simple five-minute warm-up increases blood flow to your muscles, making them more pliable and ready for activity.
 Try marching in place or doing some slow arm circles.
 After your walk, a cool-down is just as important.
 Instead of stopping abruptly, gradually slow your pace for the last five minutes.
 This helps your heart rate return to normal and prevents dizziness.

-Add Complementary Stretches and Exercises
+Try These Stretches and Exercises

 Walking is excellent for keeping your spine mobile, but pairing it with the right stretches can make a world of difference.
 Gentle stretches can help release tension in your back, hips, and legs, which often get tight with a herniated disc.
 However, not all stretches are created equal, and some could do more harm than good.
 It’s essential to work with a professional who understands your condition.
 At Lazar Spinal Care, we can guide you on which movements will support your recovery as part of a comprehensive plan that includes our specialized techniques.

-How Walking Helps with Weight Management
+Can Walking Help with Weight Management?

 Every extra pound you carry puts additional stress on your lower back, including your discs.
 Consistent walking is a gentle way to maintain a healthy weight, which directly reduces the load on your spine and can lead to a significant decrease in pain.
 Beyond weight management, walking also helps improve your stability and posture by strengthening the core muscles that support your spine.
 When your core is strong, it acts like a natural corset, protecting your back from strain during daily activities.
 It’s a simple habit with powerful, long-term benefits.